dohoang1102/BobbleMonkey/README.md

 - Add a new game which can be played using the same gaming mechanism.

-This application is a hybrid of Cocos2D(http://www.cocos2d-iphone.org/)and UIKit an incorporates the following api's:
+This application is a hybrid of Cocos2D( http://www.cocos2d-iphone.org/ ) and UIKit an incorporates the following api's:

 iOS 5 face Detection Api:
 Accelerometer Api